Generation

 More efficient generation

-Combined-cycle technology is currently in use at the Calgary Energy Centre and the Balzac Facility.
-It is also the technology that will be used at the Shepard Energy Centre.
+Combined cycle technology is currently in use at Shepard Energy Centre, Calgary Energy Centre and the Balzac Facility.

 In these types of generating facilities, power is produced initially through the burning of natural gas in a combustion turbine.
-Waste heat from the turbine exhaust is harnessed to produce steam, which is then used to generate additional electricity, significantly improving the facility’s energy efficiency.
-The use of this technology increases the input energy efficiency by about 30 per cent over a state-of-the-art supercritical coal plant.
+Waste heat from the turbine exhaust is harnessed to produce steam, which is then used to generate additional electricity, improving the facility’s energy efficiency.

 Calgary Energy Centre